Vopaaz/checkpointing/docs/docs/caveats.md

-This page introduces the cases where you would expect the function to be re-executed, but it's actually skipped by checkpointing, or the vice versa.
+This page introduces the cases where you would expect the function to be re-executed, but it's actually skipped by checkpointing and the vice versa.
 We would also give suggestions on how to avoid those cases.